strimzi/strimzi.github.io/_posts/2023-10-03-kafka-producer-client-essentials.md

 **BOOTSTRAP_SERVERS**

-The initial connection point to the Kafka cluster.
+The initial connection points to the Kafka cluster.
 You can specify a list of host/port pairs to establish this connection.
 For a local Kafka deployment, you might start with a value like `localhost:9092`.
 However, when working with a Strimzi-managed Kafka cluster, you can obtain the bootstrap address from the `Kafka` custom resource status using a `kubectl` command: